allegory-software/many-machines/README.md

 error reporting and arg checking in `lib/die.sh` that all the scripts use, so getting familiar with that now will make it easier to read the MM code in the future.

+## SSH Host Fingerprint Management

+SSH uses host fingerprints to mitigate MITM.
+MM keeps these hashes separate from `~/.ssh/known_hosts` so you need to do `mm MACHINE hostkey-update` before you can ssh into a machine through MM, since you won't get prompted for that.
+The reason for keeping these inside mm's database is so that you don't have to update them on any new device you happen to work from.

+## SSH Key Management

+MM assumes key-based auth for SSH. `mm pubkeys` lists the current SSH public keys found on each machine/user.
+The `device` column allows you to associate a pubkey with the device that holds the private key of that pubkey so that you can keep track of which device has access to which machine/user.
+To register the machine you're on right now as a device type `mm set-device DEVICE`.
+Type `mm pubkeys` again: you should now see your device showing next to the pubkey.
+If your private key gets compromised, refresh it with `mm ssh-keygen` and then add it to all machines with `mm pubkey-add`.
+Then remove the old one with `mm pubkey-remove PUBKEY`.

 ## Modules